-In class tests are a mix of multiple choice, short, medium and long answer questions which test pupil's knowledge of what they have been taught each term and since the beginning of the year.
+Progress Tests are a mix of multiple choice, short, medium and long answer questions which test pupil's knowledge of what they have been taught each term and since the beginning of the year.

 What to revise?

 Most Curriculum Areas highlight the students' exercise books as the most important tool for revision purposes.
 The tests are predominantly on what has been covered over the past term although content of the test builds up over the academic year.
-It is also worth referring to the 'Frameworks For Learning' for further information
+It is also worth referring to the 'Frameworks For Learning' for further information.

 How to revise?

 Revision is a skill that learners need to familiarise themselves with.
 Students have access to TEAMS, our online revision and homework platform which contains lots of really useful revision materials.

 Students will receive feedback from two sources.
 Firstly, they will receive a raw score which tells them how many marks they have gained; this will be supported by some analysis of how they have done in particular areas, with strengths highlighted along with specific areas for developments.